 - Walk A Mile In An RV Campground Owner’s Shoes

 We need to set up this story with some background information.
 There are some things you need to understand before we get into the “why” of the title of this post.
 To truly understand why RV Campground owners are deciding to sell, we need to understand something.
 Something that I am calling “Lost Mind” syndrome.
-This “lost mind” syndrome is an interesting phenomena happening in our world right now.
+This “lost mind” syndrome is an interesting phenomenon happening in our world right now.
 And the RV World isn’t exempt.

 I recently read about a campground owner who sold their campground and “has no regrets about selling”.
-Why this this particular campground owner decided to sell was fairly interesting.
+Why this particular campground owner decided to sell was fairly interesting.
 And I started doing some digging for recent stats regarding what I am calling “Lost Mind” syndrome.

 Some Quick Facts